remarkjs/remark/doc/remarkplugin.3.md

 as inline level tokenizers, with the exception that the latter must have **locator** functions.

-Tokenizers _test_ whether a certain given documents starts with a certain syntactic entity.
+Tokenizers _test_ whether a document starts with a certain syntactic entity.
 When that occurs, they consume that token, a process which is called “eating” in **remark**.
 Locators enable tokenizers to function faster by providing information on the where the next entity occurs.

-For a complete example, see [`test/mentions.js`](https://github.com/wooorm/remark/blob/master/test/mentions.js) and how it utilises and attaches a tokenizer and a locator.
+For a complete example, see [`test/mentions.js`](https://github.com/wooorm/remark/blob/master/test/mentions.js) and how it utilises and attaches a tokenizer and locator.

 **Signatures**